 - Statements of current faculty expertise, such as research and teaching experience, in relation to the new major and the availability of such faculty to teach courses in the major.

-- New resources or faculty needed currently and over a five-year period or a discussion of current resource reallocations and related issues over a five-year period.
+- New resources or faculty needed currently and over a five-year period or a discussion of current resource reallocations and related issues over a five-year period, with a budget included.

 - Expected enrollment and graduation numbers and growth of those numbers over a five-year period.